-Prerequisite(s): Successful completion of DHT102: Oral Anatomy and DHT110: Oral pathology classes with a grade of C or higher and a cumulative GPA of 2.5.
-This course is designed to help dental hygiene students understand pharmacology and methods of pain control as it relates to the practice of dentistry.
+Prerequisite(s): Successful completion of DHT102 and DHT110 with a grade of C or higher and a cumulative GPA of 2.5 or higher.
+This course is designed to help dental hygiene students understand pharmacology and methods of medication as it relates to the practice of dentistry.
 The course focuses on adverse drug reactions, pharmacological effects, and their usual indications and contraindications.
 It emphasizes the clinical application of topical and local anesthesia.
 It discusses systemic toxicity and local complications to prepare students for the prevention and management of emergencies that may develop during treatment as well as sedation methods and general anesthesia.